openpracticelibrary/openpracticelibrary/src/pages/practice/social-contract.md

   - springdo
   - infosec812
   - ilaria66
+  - kattekrab
 tags:
   - culture
 mobiusTag: foundation
 icon: /images/social-contract.jpg
 whatIs: >-
-  The Social Contract is a simple, yet highly effective manner to enable team autonomy and self accountability for engagements.
+  The Social Contract is a simple and effective way to enable team autonomy and self accountability for engagements.
 The Social Contract is created by and for the team.
 It looks to codify the behaviors and expectations of the team.
 It also provides a mechanism for the team to radiate and share its desired behaviours with management and other stakeholders.

   To effectively use this practice you should look to create the following outcomes: